Harold R. "Bud" Reynolds, Jr.

 In addition to his parents, Mr. Reynolds was preceded in death by his wife of 63 years, Anna Kelley Reynolds; and sisters, Sarah R. Cicconi and Mary R. Brown.

-Funeral service with military honors will be held at 3 p.m., Wednesday, September 18, 2019, at Hicks Home for Funerals, 103 W. Stockton Street, Elkton, MD, where visitation will begin at 1 p.m.
-Interment will be private in Bethel Cemetery, Chesapeake City.
+Funeral service with military honors were held on Wednesday, September 18, 2019, at Hicks Home for Funerals, 103 W. Stockton Street, Elkton, MD.
+Interment was privately held in Bethel Cemetery, Chesapeake City.

 In lieu of flowers, contributions may be made to First Presbyterian Church of Chesapeake City, P.O.
 Box 299, Chesapeake City, MD 21915, or to Chesapeake City Volunteer Fire Company, 215 Lock Street, Chesapeake City, MD 21915.